CLARE-PALM-TREEs/Download_ERA5_data/README.md

    `vi .cdsapirc`

-3. Add the lines below to your file (for vi press i first to allow text insert and then Esc key to stop editing):
+3. Add the lines below to your file (for vi press i first to allow text insert, add the text, and then Esc key to stop editing):

     url: https://cds.climate.copernicus.eu/api/v2
     key: {uid}:{api-key}